Huey Long: Legal career (1915–1923)

 In the Democratic primary, Long polled second behind incumbent Burk Bridges.
 Since no candidate garnered a majority of the votes, a run-off election was held, for which Long campaigned tirelessly across northern Louisiana.
 The race was close: Long defeated Burk by just 636 votes.
 Although the returns revealed wide support for Long in rural areas, he performed poorly in urban areas.
 On the Commission, Long forced utilities to lower rates, ordered railroads to extend service to small towns, and demanded that Standard Oil cease the importation of Mexican crude oil and use more oil from Louisiana wells.

 In the gubernatorial election of 1920, Long campaigned heavily for John M. Parker; today, he is often credited with helping Parker win northern parishes.
 After Parker was elected, the two became bitter rivals.
 Their break was largely caused by Long's demand and Parker's refusal to declare the state's oil pipelines public utilities.
 Long was infuriated when Parker allowed oil companies, led by Standard Oil's legal team, to assist in writing severance tax laws.
 Long denounced Parker as corporate "chattel".
 The feud climaxed in 1921, when Parker tried unsuccessfully to have Long ousted from the commission.

 By 1922, Long had become chairman of the commission, now called the "Public Service Commission".
 That year, Long prosecuted the Cumberland Telephone & Telegraph Company for unfair rate increases; he successfully argued the case on appeal before the United States Supreme Court, which resulted in cash refunds to thousands of overcharged customers.
-After the decision, Chief Justice and former President William Howard Taft praised Long as "the most brilliant lawyer who ever practiced" before the court.